NREL/EnergyPlus/src/Transition/InputRulesFiles/Rules8-7-0-to-8-8-0.md

 This object is now required for any floor surface with a Foundation Outside Boundary Condition.

+# Object Change: `Foundation:Kiva:Settings`

+If field 8 (A1) was "Autocalculate" change to "Autoselect" (to match choice key).

 # Object Change: `UnitarySystemPerformance:Multispeed`

 Fields 1-4 remain the same.